 A JWT-like standard for ethereum, ethwebtoken, is being worked on.
 This token standard will allow the same token to be used in the backend as well as in smart contracts.

-It’s highly critical to note that additional admin keys should be kept and stored in a secured fashion since any compromised admin key will compromise the entire account contract because they have full authority privileges on the account.
+It’s highly critical to note that additional admin keys should be kept and stored in a secured fashion since any compromised admin key can potentially compromise the entire account contract because they have full authority privileges on the account.
 It is possible however to requires n of m signatures to add additional admin keys, that way the attacker will need more than 1 admin key to add additional admin keys making the account more secure.

 Now that we have a better understanding of the role of admin keys in the context of Authereum contract-based accounts, let’s take a dive into dapp keys.
 As mentioned earlier, the admin key that will be used for signing transactions is loaded into local storage under an Authereum controlled domain.
 It is in the best interest of Authereum to keep this admin key as secured as possible and restrict access to it from unwanted actors.
 This creates a small issue now; how can dapps that live under different domains use this key to sign transactions if they can’t access the signing key?
 It’d be unwise to clone the admin key on every dapp because then every dapp and third party scripts on the dapp would have full access to the user’s account contract.
 It’d also be uneconomical to generate a new admin key for each dapp and create an onchain transaction to add the new key as an admin key in the account contract.